anjackson/anjackson.github.io/content/blog/2025-01-05-tightrope.md

 Later, I was able to catch up with the sister stream, [_Working with Legacy Systems or Data_](https://www.archief.vlaanderen.be/archief/records/dossiers/5acb210228ce4315ae650812d056a482329eb83ed2dc42398a51505dc153be81/documents/37e24c918bf84b0fad25a0836ae00456572f987242854f37936d92e33fe9f149).
 I loved [When Software was Sound: Exploring the forensic materiality and evidence of manufacture of microcomputer software recorded on cassette.](https://www.digipres.org/publications/ipres/ipres-2024/papers/when-software-was-sound-exploring-the-forensic-materiality-and-e/) I was aware of audio-level archiving of data tapes, and that it analogous to the flux-level digitisation of floppy disks.
 What I didn't realise is that, as well as allowing easy experimentation with different analogue-to-digital conversions, these sound files can also reveal traces of the manufacturing process that can deepen the links between the tapes and the social context they came from.
 The default position of migrating to digital formats like TAP and TXZ will lose this information.

-Given the the harsh forces of standardisation and industrialisation will always erode that kind of individuality, it seems unlikely that mass-produced media will display as many interesting details.
+Given the harsh forces of standardisation and industrialisation will always erode that kind of individuality, it seems unlikely that mass-produced media will display as many interesting details.
 But in smaller communities, or when individuals are developing the protocols that will one day evolve into those industrial standards, this attention to fine detail could be very revealing.

 Sitting slightly askew in this session was [The flux and rhythm of community: A case study on building and maintaining a community of practice](https://www.digipres.org/publications/ipres/ipres-2024/papers/the-flux-and-rhythm-of-community-a-case-study-on-building-and-ma/), a thoughtful reflection on the ebb and flow of the [Australasia Preserves](https://australasiapreserves.blogspot.com/) community group.
 As my project work proceeds, it becomes ever clearer that the most important thing I can work on is finding ways to understand, support and grow the communities of practice digital preservation requires.
 To avoid repeating the chequered history of top-down "build it and they will come" projects, we need to encourage growth from the ground up.